elsewhencode/react-redux-saucepan/README.md

 For styles we use [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) which is checked by [Stylelint](https://stylelint.io/).
 This checks your style-components code using [stylelint-processor-styled-components](https://github.com/styled-components/stylelint-processor-styled-components).

-You can check your code style by simply runing:
+You can check your code style by simply running:

 ```shell
 npm run lint